jmukamani/project-Procutech/README.md

 cd procuretech

-Install the required dependencies: pip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt or run ./procureTech-setup

 Set up the MySQL database:
 Create a new MySQL database for the project.
-Update the database configuration in config.py with your database credentials.
+Update the database configuration in database.py with your database credentials.
 Run the database migrations:

 Start the development server: